JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## [Unit testing](@id unit-testing)

-In the previous section, we added a new function with four methods to our package, and we also tested manually if these functions work properly.
-However, it is not an optimal way how to test the code, especially for large projects.
-The standard way for testing code is to use so-called [unit testing](https://en.wikipedia.org/wiki/Unit_testing).

-The `Test` package from Julia's standard library provides utility functions to simplify the process of writing unit tests.
-The package's core is the `@test` macro that tests if the given expression evaluates as `true`.
+The previous section added the `image` function with multiple methods.
+We also manually tested if these methods work correctly.
+Even though this practice works for small projects, it is not optimal for code testing and should be automized by [unit testing](https://en.wikipedia.org/wiki/Unit_testing).
+The `Test` package from the standard library provides utility functions to simplify writing unit tests.
+Its core is the `@test` macro that tests if an expression evaluates as `true`.

 ```@repl tests
 using Test